-During the first months of 2018, the Committee:
+During the first months of 2019, the Committee:

-- gave its opinion on the sustainability model for the purposes of the Sustainability Budget; - approved the Sustainability Report for 2017.
+- gave its opinion on the sustainability model for the purposes of the Sustainability Budget; - examined the Sustainability Budget for 2018; - examined the ERM Corporate Social Responsibility Report as at 31 December 2018.

-In conducting its activities the Committee uses the Company's instruments, resources and corporate structures and, as necessary, also the cost centre provided for the Report of Directors.
+In conducting its activities the Committee uses the Company's instruments, resources and corporate structures and, as necessary, also the cost centre provided for the Board of Directors.